garrett361/transformers_notes/main.typ

 $g_(i r h) z_(i r h)$ sum prior to the main loop and store it in a tensor they call $D$.
 And in the official `triton` example, $dif q$ is computed in a separate loop.
-So, take the below as more of a guideline than a strict recipe.];:
+So, take the below as more of a guideline than a strict recipe.]:

 #block[
   Flash Attention Backward Pass Initialize off-chip tensors